top of page

 **Robert A. Caplan, Karen L. Posner, Richard J. Ward, Frederick W. Cheney; Adverse Respiratory Events in Anesthesia: A Closed Claims Analysis.
 Anesthesiology 1990; 72:828–833 doi: https://doi.org/10.1097/00000542-199005000-00010

-Designed specifically for out-of-hospital clinicians who frequently encounter patients with DMV and risk factors for DMV, the RhinoBVM® allows ventilation of the apneic patient through the nose.
+Designed for out-of-hospital clinicians who frequently encounter patients with DMV and risk factors for DMV, the RhinoBVM® allows ventilation of the apneic patient through the nose.

 The RhinoBVM compared to other options for DMV